 We are aware of the risk that abuse can escalate when it is challenged and so investigating concerns must be approached with great sensitivity.
-This extends to how we share information relating to safeguarding concerns involving children, young people and adults at risk.
+This extends to how we share information relating to safeguarding concerns involving children, young people and vulnerable adults.

-However, fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of individuals at risk from harm.
-When it is in the best interests of the child, young adult or adult at risk, it is our responsibility to share information.
+However, fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of children.
+When it is in the best interests of the child, young adult or vulnerable adult, it is our responsibility to share information.
 We approach this on a strictly 'need to know' basis.
 Decisions relating to sharing information may be made by the DSO or DDSO, guided by the person who raised the safeguarding concern, local policies in the setting where the concern arose, LTS and the Director.